Annabanana80/PageofCalculators/README.md

 # PageofCalculators
 Welcome to my Page of Calculators!

 On this page, you will find a simple calculator.
 It works and take double digits.
-I am in the process of creating a "clear all" button so that one won't have to refresh the page every time one wants to do simple calculations.
+I am in the process of making the decimal work.

 Other possible calculators that might be on this page are: